+35725368683

 • EUR 100,000 on sellers who do not release the property from the mortgage.

-If you need more information about this amendment, please get in touch with our Cyprus property lawyers team.
+If you need more information about the real estate law in Cyprus, please contact our Cyprus property lawyers team.